Code of Student Conduct

-- Any disciplinary penalty listed under 3.05 of the Code of Conduct.
+Any other appropriate disciplinary penalty listed under 3.05 of the Code of Conduct

 2nd Strike may include the following:

-- Satisfactorily complete an approved alcohol counseling brief intervention and referral in the Student Wellness Center.
+Satisfactorily complete an approved alcohol counseling brief intervention and referral to the Student Wellness Center

-- Any disciplinary penalty listed under 3.05 of the Code of Conduct.
+Any other appropriate disciplinary penalty listed under 3.05 of the Code of Conduct

 3rd Strike may include the following:

-- Any disciplinary penalty listed under 3.05 of the Code of Conduct.
+Any other appropriate disciplinary penalty listed under 3.05 of the Code of Conduct

 Students may appeal a strike in accordance with the process outlined in the Code of Student Conduct.